Managing People: Power-over versus Power-with

 Good managers explain things

-They explain what is happening and why
+They explain what is happening and why.

-They share their knowledge
+They share their knowledge.

-They use plain English
+They use plain language.

 Good managers are there to help

-They are not intimidating
+They are not intimidating.

-They encourage workers to contact them if they need help
+They encourage workers to contact them if they need help.

-They want to listen and help
+They want to listen and help.

 • Good Managers follow up

-They check to see how workers are going
+They check to see how workers are going.

-They keep appointments
+They keep appointments.

 • Good managers are professional

-They share their experiences
+They share their experiences.

-They don’t let personal problems interfere with their work
+They don’t let personal problems interfere with their work.

-They remain professional but human
+They remain professional, but human.

-“Power-with is not possible without respect… It requires a belief in people’s potential; honouring and valuing their strengths and seeking to learn from them.”
+“Power-with is not possible without respect.
+It requires a belief in people’s potential; honouring and valuing their strengths and seeking to learn from them.”
 (McCashen, 2005) There is the view that even though we are all unique, “there are more similarities between people than there are differences:

 • We all make mistakes.